Saket-Uoft/Data-Science-and-Machine-Learning/README.md

 $USD)?” contains the ordinary categorical target variable.
 Rows with null values or undisclosed salaries have been dropped.

-The purpose of this assignment is to
+The purpose of this project is to
 1) understand and explore employment in the data science community, as represented in a survey conducted by Kaggle.
 2) train, validate, and tune multi-class ordinary classification problem that can classify, given a set of survey